“What is Your Weakness?” Job Interview Question

 Show Confidence

-It’s not what you say, but how you say it.
-You might say something that makes sense but how you frame it can change the way it is perceived.
+It’s not what you say but how you say it.
+You might say something that makes sense, but how you frame it can change how it is perceived.

-When responding to the “what are your weaknesses” question in job interviews, explain yourself clearly and confidently.
+Explain yourself clearly and confidently when responding to the “what are your weaknesses” question in job interviews.

-Self-confidence is a currency that many job seekers grapple with and this question can destroy whatever self-confidence you have left.
-You might even find yourself overly using word fillers or giving unstable and incoherent replies.
+Self-confidence is a currency many job seekers grapple with, and this question can destroy your self-confidence.
+You might even overly use word fillers or give unstable and incoherent replies.

-As much as you want to get it right, you have to keep your calm and collect your thoughts to avoid doing the opposite.
-Whatever your answers might be, frame it in a way that doesn’t diminish your overall competence.
+As much as you want to get it right, you must keep calm and collect your thoughts to avoid doing the opposite.
+Whatever your answers, frame them in a way that doesn’t diminish your overall competence.

-If you respond or frame your responses this way, you communicate to the recruiter that you are have confidence and a positive attitude towards self-improvement.
+If you respond or frame your responses this way, you communicate to the recruiter that you are confident and have a positive attitude toward self-improvement.

 Mentally Convert ‘Weakness’ to ‘Challenge’

 The word ‘weakness’ implies a more permanent situation than a challenge.
-When you reframe your words with ‘shortcomings’ or ‘challenge’, you make the situation look more fixable and controllable by removing the injurious sting of “weakness.”
+Reframing your words with ‘shortcomings’ or ‘challenge’ makes the situation look more fixable and controllable by removing the injurious sting of “weakness.”

 When you rephrase your words (mentally and verbally), you demonstrate that you see obstacles as opportunities to develop strategies for improvement.